bartificer/programming-by-stealth/docs/pbs66.md

 ![](../assets/pbs66/Screenshot-2018-10-29-at-14.44.11.png)

 The second form needed much less work.
 I simply converted the four text boxes to input groups with single text add-ons front and back, and a single Font Awesome icon in each.
-I used the appends to signify whether or not the field applied to the sender of the receiver with the use of arrow icons, and the prepend to signify the expect value in the field with an icon for name, and another for email.
+I used the appends to signify whether or not the field applied to the sender or the receiver with the use of arrow icons, and the prepend to signify the expected value in the field with an icon for name, and another for email.

-The only mildly interesting thing I did was to force all the prepends and appends to be the exact same width by explicitly setting it to 2.5em with an inline `style` attribute on the `<span>` with the class `input-group-text`.
+The only mildly interesting thing I did was to force all the prepends and appends to be the exact same width by explicitly setting it to `2.5em` with an inline `style` attribute on the `<span>` with the class `input-group-text`.

 As an example, here’s the code for just the sender’s name field: